Latest from Rosalind

 Four Takeaways for Businesses from Blinken’s China Speech

 The Xi-Biden Meeting: Calm in a Sea of Confrontation

 A Clear Framework for the Biden Administration’s Approach to China Is Emerging

 What Businesses Can Expect from the Biden Administration’s First 100 Days

 Rosalind J. Reischer

-Rosalind Reischer is a senior consultant at APCO’s Washington, D.C.-based Public Affairs practice.
+Rosalind Reischer is an associate director at APCO’s Washington, D.C.-based Public Affairs practice.
 She has a background in China policy.